Jachanya/bosch/README.md

 We also plot the data of all the objects over time to see where the hit occur and we can see this in the figure below.

 ![image](Figure_1.png)

+The proposed model for the final stage was to build a representation of the environment and predict the next 10 seconds and determine if any current object will have an impact to the ego vehicle.